stanpapa/ferric/README.md

 This is a quantum chemistry program written in Rust for fun and educational purposes

 Features:
-- Absolutely none
+- [x] Absolutely none

 How to build:

     `cargo build`

-The executable can be found inside the `target` directory.
+This will first build the library, followed by the binaries.
+If you want to run the program you could call

+    `cargo run`

+which will compile the program (if neccesary) and call the main executable.